History of Robert F. Kennedy in Timeline

 January 1961: Appointment as Attorney General

 In January 1961, Robert F. Kennedy was appointed as the 64th United States Attorney General.
-This marked a significant milestone in his career, positioning him as a key figure in American politics.
+This appointment marked a significant milestone in his career.

-January 21, 1961: Kennedy's Nomination Approved by the Senate
+January 21, 1961: Kennedy's Attorney General Nomination Approved

-On May 6, 1961, Robert Kennedy articulated the administration's commitment to civil rights during a speech at the University of Georgia School of Law.
+On May 6, 1961, Kennedy expressed the administration's commitment to civil rights during a speech at the University of Georgia School of Law.

-May 1961: Kennedy Chairs President's Committee on Juvenile Delinquency and Youth Crime
+May 1961: Kennedy Chairs the President's Committee on Juvenile Delinquency

 May 29, 1961: Kennedy Petitions ICC to Ban Segregation

-In June 1961, Robert Kennedy played a crucial role in the events surrounding the Berlin Crisis, operating as a backchannel connection to Soviet GRU officer Georgi Bolshakov.
-This connection helped the U.S. set up the Vienna Summit with the Soviets.
+In June 1961, Robert Kennedy played a crucial role in the events surrounding the Berlin Crisis, operating through a backchannel connection to Soviet GRU officer Georgi Bolshakov to relay diplomatic communications between the U.S. and Soviet governments.
+This connection helped set up the Vienna Summit.

-On July 7, 1961, following Jimmy Hoffa's reelection to the Teamsters presidency, Robert F. Kennedy told reporters that the government's case against Hoffa remained unchanged.
+On July 7, 1961, after Jimmy Hoffa was reelected to the Teamsters presidency, Kennedy told reporters the government's case against Hoffa had not been changed.

 November 1961: Operation Mongoose

-In November 1961, Robert Kennedy served as the president's personal representative in Operation Mongoose, a covert program established after the Bay of Pigs Invasion to incite revolution in Cuba and lead to Castro's downfall.
+In November 1961, Robert Kennedy served as the president's personal representative in Operation Mongoose.
+This covert operation was meant to incite a revolution in Cuba to result in Castro's downfall, following the Bay of Pigs Invasion.

-December 1961: Expansion of the Civil Rights Division
+December 1961: Expansion of the Justice Department Civil Rights Division

-Between 1961 and 1963, the administration decided that a number of complaints Martin Luther King Jr. filed with the Justice Department be handled "through negotiation between the city commission and Negro citizens".
+Between 1961 and 1963, a number of complaints filed by King with the Justice Department were handled through negotiation between the city commission and Negro citizens.

-1961: Kennedy Pursues Organized Crime as Attorney General
+1961: Kennedy Establishes Program to Investigate Organized Crime

-In 1961, as Attorney General, Robert Kennedy launched a crusade against organized crime, establishing a coordinated program involving federal law enforcement agencies.
-He also worked to pass anti-racketeering legislation, including the Wire Act, Travel Act, and Interstate Transportation of Paraphernalia Act to prohibit interstate gambling.
+In 1961, as attorney general, Kennedy established the first coordinated program involving all 26 federal law enforcement agencies to investigate organized crime.
+He also worked to secure the passage of anti-racketeering legislation, including the Wire Act, Travel Act, and Interstate Transportation of Paraphernalia Act.
+Convictions against organized crime figures rose by 800 percent during his term.

-February 1962: Hoover Alleges Communist Ties of King's Confidants
+February 1962: Hoover Alleges Communist Ties to King's Advisors

-In February 1962, J. Edgar Hoover presented Robert Kennedy with allegations that some of Martin Luther King Jr.'s close confidants and advisors were communists, leading to FBI monitoring of King.
+In February 1962, FBI Director J. Edgar Hoover presented Kennedy with allegations that some of Martin Luther King Jr.'s close confidants and advisers were communists, leading to FBI monitoring of King.

-May 7, 1962: Briefing on CIA plot against Castro
+May 7, 1962: Briefing on CIA's Mafia-related plot to assassinate Castro

-On May 7, 1962, Robert Kennedy was briefed on an earlier plot involving the CIA's use of Mafia bosses Sam Giancana and John Roselli and directed the CIA to halt any existing efforts directed at Castro's assassination.
+On May 7, 1962, Robert Kennedy was informed of an earlier plot involving the CIA's use of Mafia bosses Sam Giancana and John Roselli to assassinate Fidel Castro.
+Kennedy then directed the CIA to halt any existing efforts directed at Castro's assassination.

 September 1962: Kennedy Sends Marshals to University of Mississippi

-In September 1962, Robert Kennedy sent U.S. Marshals, Border Patrol agents, and deputized federal prison guards to the University of Mississippi to enforce a federal court order allowing James Meredith, the institution's first African American student, to be admitted.
+In September 1962, Kennedy sent a force of U.S. Marshals, U.S. Border Patrol agents, and deputized federal prison guards to the University of Mississippi to enforce a federal court order allowing the admittance of James Meredith, the institution's first African American student.

 1962: Visit to the Vatican